prezoserver/docs/specification-1.0-draft.md

 #### 2.2 Server Side Includes (SSI)

 The server must enable SSI for all files with a ".html" extension.
-As needed, SSI rules may be enabled for specific files with other extensions and should be limited to file wrappers only.
+Additional SSI rules for other file extensions may be created per implementation in order to facilitate meeting the requirements of this specification.

 SSI must be configured to execute relative to the server's document root directory.